-Figure 12-4 Load-Sharing Trunks with Traffic Distributed by Path Cost
+Figure 11-4 Load-Sharing Trunks with Traffic Distributed by Path Cost

-Beginning in privileged EXEC mode, follow these steps to configure the network shown in Figure 12-4:
+Beginning in privileged EXEC mode, follow these steps to configure the network shown in Figure 11-4:

-Command Purpose Step 1 configure terminal Enter global configuration mode on Switch 1.
-Step 2 interface fastethernet 0/1 Enter interface configuration mode, and define Fast Ethernet port 0/1 as the interface to be configured as a trunk.
+Command Purpose Step 1 configure terminal Enter global configuration mode on Switch A. Step 2 interface fastethernet 0/1 Enter interface configuration mode, and define Fast Ethernet port 0/1as the interface to be configured as a trunk.
 Step 3 switchport trunk encapsulation Configure the port to support ISL or 802.1Q encapsulation. {isl dot1q negotiate} You must configure each end of the link with the same encapsulation type.
 Step 4 switchport mode trunk Configure the port as a trunk port.
 The trunk defaults to ISL trunking.
 Step 5 exit Return to global configuration mode.
-Step 6 Repeat Steps 2 through 4 on Switch 1 interface Fast Ethernet 0/2.
+Step 6 Repeat Steps 2 through 4 on Switch A interface Fast Ethernet 0/2.
 Step 7 end Return to privileged EXEC mode.
 Step 8 show running-config Verify your entries.
 In the display, make sure that interfaces Fast Ethernet 0/1 and Fast Ethernet 0/2 are configured as trunk ports.
-Step 9 show vlan When the trunk links come up, Switch 1 receives the VTP information from the other switches.
-Verify that Switch 1 has learned the VLAN configuration.
+Step 9 show vlan When the trunk links come up, Switch A receives the VTP information from the other switches.
+Verify that Switch A has learned the VLAN configuration.
 Step 10 configure terminal Enter global configuration mode.
 Step 11 interface fastethernet 0/1 Enter interface configuration mode, and define Fast Ethernet port 0/1 as the interface to set the STP cost.

-Command Purpose Step 12 spanning-tree vlan 2 cost 30 Set the spanning-tree path cost to 30 for VLAN 2.
-Step 13 spanning-tree vlan 3 cost 30 Set the spanning-tree path cost to 30 for VLAN 3.
-Step 14 spanning-tree vlan 4 cost 30 Set the spanning-tree path cost to 30 for VLAN 4.
-Step 15 end Return to global configuration mode.
-Step 16 Repeat Steps 9 through 11 on Switch 1 interface Fast Ethernet 0/2, and set the spanning-tree path cost to 30 for VLANs 8, 9, and 10.
-Step 17 exit Return to privileged EXEC mode.
-Step 18 show running-config Verify your entries.
+Command Purpose Step 12 spanning-tree vlan 2-4 cost 30 Set the spanning-tree path cost to 30 for VLANs 2 through 4.
+Step 13 end Return to global configuration mode.
+Step 14 Repeat Steps 9 through 11 on Switch A interface Fast Ethernet 0/2, and set the spanning-tree path cost to 30 for VLANs 8, 9, and 10.
+Step 15 exit Return to privileged EXEC mode.
+Step 16 show running-config Verify your entries.
 In the display, verify that the path costs are set correctly for interfaces Fast Ethernet 0/1 and 0/2.
-Step 19 copy running-config startup-config (Optional) Save your entries in the configuration file.
+Step 17 copy running-config startup-config (Optional) Save your entries in the configuration file.